cisagov/ScubaGear/README.md

 ## Repository Organization
 - `PowerShell` contains the code used to export the configuration settings from the M365 tenant and orchestrate the entire process from export through evaluation to report.
 The main PowerShell module manifest `ScubaGear.psd1` is located in the `PowerShell/ScubaGear` folder.
-- `Rego` holds the `.rego` files.
-Each Rego file audits against the desired state for each product, per the SCuBA M365 secure configuration baseline documents.
+- `Rego`, located within the PowerShell/ScubaGear folder, holds the `.rego` files.
+The Open Policy Agent executable uses each Rego file to audit the desired state for each product, per the SCuBA M365 secure configuration baseline documents.
 - `baselines` contains the SCuBA M365 secure configuration baseline documents in Markdown format.
 - `Testing` contains code that is used during the development process to test ScubaGear's PowerShell and Rego code.
+- `sample-report` contains sample JSON and HTML report output of the ScubaGear tool.
+Right click on the `BaselineReports.html` to open the file in a browser of your choice to view the sample report.
+- `utils` contains an assorted array of helper scripts for ScubaGear usage and development.
+See [Utility Scripts](#utility-scripts) for detailed descriptions of scripts that can help with troubleshooting.

 ## Troubleshooting